bowens8/Recipeo/README.md

 ## Cook Mode

+Every recipe card has two buttons: **📄 Overview** and **🍳 Cook this**.

+**Overview** is a simple single-screen read view — ingredients and steps listed plainly, like reading a recipe off a page, no checklists or interaction.
+Good for a quick glance or reading through before you start.

-Click **🍳 Cook this** on any recipe card for a full-screen, distraction-free view for actually cooking: a checklist of everything to gather (tap to check off as you pull things out), followed by the recipe's steps as large, easy-to-read cards you scroll through — including step photos if you added any.
-Nothing here is saved; it's just a clean read-only view for while you're at the stove.
+**Cook this** is the full-screen, distraction-free mode for actually cooking: a checklist of everything to gather (tap to check off as you pull things out), followed by the recipe's steps as large, easy-to-read cards you scroll through — including step photos if you added any.
+Nothing in either view is saved; they're just read-only ways to look at a recipe.

+The Cook button checks your Pantry first.
+If everything the recipe needs (at its base servings) is already in stock, it's the normal button.
+If you're short on anything, it grays out and relabels itself "⚠️ Missing N items" — clicking it still works, but shows a popup listing exactly what's short and by how much, with a choice to **Cancel** or **Cook anyway** (useful if you're planning to grab something on the way home, or just don't keep your pantry perfectly up to date).
+"Cook anyway" always opens Cook Mode regardless of what's missing — the pantry check is just a heads-up, never a hard block.

 ## Custom units (e.g. cloves ↔ bulbs)